jimeh/docker-znc/README.md

 down ZNC's startup with a few seconds.

+## Notes on DATADIR

+ZNC needs a data/config directory to run.
+Within the container it uses `/znc-data`, so to retain this data when shutting down a container, you should mount a directory from the host.
+Hence `-v $HOME/.znc:/znc-data` is part of the instructions above.

+As ZNC needs to run as it's own user within the container, the directory will have it's ownership changed to UID 1000 (user) and GID 1000 (group).
+Meaning after the first run, you might need root access to manually modify the data directory.

 ## Passing Custom Arguments to ZNC

 As `docker run` passes all arguments after the image name to the entrypoint